MediaComem/comem-webdev/subjects/git/README.md

 ### Modifying files

-Let's make some changes to both files:
+Let's make some changes.
+Add one line to both files:

 ```bash
 echo "You are beautiful" >> hello.txt